Welcome to CCFS Webinar Wednesday

 Participants will also learn the Objective Before Subjective Assessment Card, a rapid field tool that identifies crises through observable, objective indicators rather than interpretation or assumption.
 These indicators include eye behavior, body stance, autonomic stress cues, vocal patterns, orientation, and movement.

 Together, these tools support confident, disciplined decision-making while reducing unnecessary escalation.
-Through real-world case examples and frontline experience, participants will learn how to be the first human in the room—establishing presence and regulation early—while remaining prepared to transition decisively to safety measures as conditions change.
+Through real-world case examples and frontline experience, participants will learn how to Be the Next Human in the Room—establishing presence and regulation early—while remaining prepared to transition decisively to safety measures as conditions change.

 By the end of this session, participants will be able to: